mikeza/mlneuro/docs/guide.rst

 >>>
 >>> # Provided timestamps, predictions are reduced and sorted
 >>> T_pred, y_pred = multi_pipeline.predict(Xs_test, Ts=signal_times)

+For performance, the estimators can be written to disk instead of being kept in memory as used.
+This will slow the computations but use less RAM.
+Additioanlly, :meth:`~mneuro.multisignal.MultsignalEstimator.fit_predict` is available if the fit estimators do not need to be kept, predicting as they are fit then discarding the estimator.

 Here it is important to note that often, **multisignal data can be reduced to a single signal**.
 This can have dramatic effects on computation speed and memory use in either positive or negative directions..
 To visualize the reduction, imagine a cloud of training points in n-dimensional space.
 If the relationship of a test point is highly dependent on the separation between it and the training points such that a sufficiently large distance will cause the influence of the training point to be null, the multisignal data can be placed into a single space but each signal (cloud) can be separated by a large distance making their influence on each other negligable.
 This separation is provided by :func:`~mlneuro.preprocessing.signals.separate_signal_features`.